Edith Jagger: Exhibiting career

 Following an artistic dispute, Jagger resigned from Painted Fabrics and concentrated on her painting.
 Her oil paintings were shown in principle exhibitions in Liverpool, Leeds, Glasgow and London, including the Royal Academy's Summer Exhibition, where her work was shown alongside that of her brothers, Charles Sargeant Jagger and David Jagger.
 Her paintings were included in several national touring exhibitions and selected for the Paris Salon.
 She exhibited sixteen paintings with the Sheffield Society of Artists during the 1930s.
 Twenty-eight of her paintings were included in The Art of Jagger Family, an exhibition which toured to seven towns and cities across the Midlands and North of England during 1939-40.

 Later years

+She was fiercely independent and never married.
 Jagger continued to paint into the late 1950s, though seldom exhibited her work.
 She died in Matlock, Derbyshire, aged ninety-seven in 1977, having outlived both of her brothers.

 Jagger's original designs and card stencils produced for Painted Fabrics were included in two recent exhibitions, Printed Painted Fabrics, Weston Park Museum, Sheffield (2014) and Business and Benefaction: the colourful life of Sheffield artist Annie Bindon Carter, Weston Bank Library, The University of Sheffield (2016).
 Jagger’s life and work is the subject of a forthcoming publication, ‘The Art of the Jagger Family’ by Timothy Dickson (Winter 2017).